Stella Weiner Kriegshaber: Biography

 Since its organization Kriegshaber was a member of the Tuesday Musical Club, which was the first piano club of any importance existing in St. Louis.
 Later the St. Louis Musical Club was organized.
 These two progressed for some time when they united under the name of the Union Musical, and under that flourished for several years, until it was changed again to the St. Louis Musical Club, of which Kriegshaber was the president.
 One of the objects of the organization was to encourage and aid amateur musicians, and assist them in developing talent that might lead them to a successful career.
 Once or twice each year they brought artists to give concerts and for many years the incomparable Kneisel Quartette performed in St. Louis under their auspices.
 Once a month the club held its meeting in the Musical Arts Building.
 Mrs. Paul Tupper and Mrs. George Frankel each held the office of the presidency.

 Kriegshaber rendered selections for the popular concerts given by the Symphony Society, and for the Morning Choral.
 In 1912, she played with the Morning Choral orchestra, but before that her programme consisted only of solos.
 She also gave numbers for the Union Club, and for Ernest Kroeger's recitals; in 1912 the lectures were on Tristan and Isolde.
 In 1913 an explanation of Wagner's opera, Die Walkiire, which was played as duos on two pianos to illustrate the various motifs.
 This opera musicale was given for the benefit of the Smith College Club Fund, which was to be used in endowing chairs in the departments of the college work at the institution.

 Kriegshaber was the organist for the King's Highway Presbyterian Church.
 One summer she acted as substitute at St. John's Church.
 She also gave private lessons at her home.
 In the Ladies' Friday Musical Club she took a very active part.
-The meetings took place, as the name indicates, on Friday of each week at the home of some one of the members.
+The meetings took place, as the name indicates, on Friday of each week at the home of someone of the members.
 The membership was composed almost entirely of Jewish women.
 The club was organized in 1884 and was always successfully conducted, numbering among its members many of the best musicians of St. Louis.
 The charter members of the Friday club were Mrs. Louis Hirsch, Mrs. J. P. Weil, Mrs. Adolph Drey and Mrs. Joseph Glaser.
 The club numbered about twenty-five members, and their work showed the skill of professionals.
 In 1938 Kriegshaber was included in Who's Who in American Jewry.
 In 1962, at 83 years old, Kriegshaber participated to the Friday Musical Club 80 years celebrations.